logaretm/vee-validate/docs/advanced/rules-object-expression.md

 # Rules Object Expression

-You've learned that we can do `required|email` to specify validation rules for our fields, that was called the **rules string expression** and we hinted at an alternate expression.
+You've learned that you can use string expressions to express validation rules, i.e: `required|email`.
+A hint was made at an alternate expression.

 This **rules object expression** like the name suggests, uses JavaScript/JSON objects to define validation rules and generally is much more powerful than string expressions due to the expressive nature of JavaScript objects.